gramps-project/gramps-web-docs/docs/en/install_setup/multi-tree.md

 ## Create a new tree

 To create a new tree, it is recommended to POST to the `/trees/` endpoint rather than using the Gramps CLI.
 This will use a UUIDv4 as tree ID, which leads to additional security as the name cannot be guessed.
-Currently, only SQLite is supported for newly created trees.
+Newly created trees use the database backend set in the `NEW_DB_BACKEND` config option: SQLite (the default) or SharedPostgreSQL.
+See [Using a PostgreSQL database](postgres.md) for details.

 ## Authorize